Advanced Radiation Panel design for applications in National Security and Food Safety: Test results

-These tests used a Di-counter that was assembled with 1.4mm WLS fiber.
-In addition, for this sample, glue (BC600) was used to fill the channel in the extrusion that holds the WLS fiber.
-This improves the optical coupling between the bulk scintillation in the extrusion and the WLS fiber.
-The background (no source) data are shown in Figure~\ref{fig:bkg}.
-To measure the flux from the $\mu$Ci $^{137}$Cs, an ADC cut at 77 yielded the best results with respect to S:N. With this ADC cut, the count rate was 391 for a 10 second integration with no source in place.
-Figure~\ref{fig:source} shows data with the $^{137}$Cs source positioned 30 cm above the counter.
-In this case, the count rate is 696 for a 10 second integration.

 The differential count rate (with source-without source) was $\simeq$~31 Hz.
-Using the source strength (0.6$\mu$Ci), source distance (30 cm), the counter area and thickness (30 cm $\times$ 5cm $\times$ 2 cm thick) and the stopping power of polystyrene at 662 keV, for full efficiency we would expect a count rate of 43Hz.
-Therefore, this counter, as configured, is $\simeq$ 70\% efficient for the detection $^{137}$Cs gammas that interact in the scintillator.
-As a cross check, for the data with no source, we integrated the flux above the ADC cut of 77, weighted by 1 keV per bin to obtain a total integrated dose for the 10 second exposure.
-Assuming a 70\% efficiency for the background gammas also and extrapolating for a 1 year exposure, we obtain $\simeq$ 25 mrem, which is consistent with terrestrial background rates.
-Remember, cosmic-ray counts (overflow bin) are not included and account for $\simeq$ half the total yearly dose rate at sea level.

-We have tested this counter's performance against a commercial standard -- a Bicron Analyst.
-Table~\ref{tab:Comp} gives the results.
-In each case, the system's sensitivity to our $^{137}$Cs source was measured. $\sigma$ is the $\sqrt{Bkg}$.

-As can be seen in Table~\ref{tab:Comp}, our panel out performs the commercial standard which uses an expensive NaI crystal for its detector.
+Using the source activity ($2.22\times10^4$ Bq), the source distance of 30 cm, the counter area and thickness (30 cm $\times$ 5 cm $\times$ 2 cm thick) and the stopping power of polystyrene at 662 keV, for full efficiency we would expect a count rate of $\simeq$ 53 Hz.
+Therefore, this counter is $\simeq$ 60\% efficient for the detection of $^{137}$Cs photons that interact in the scintillator.
+As a cross check, for the data with no source, we integrated the flux above ADC channel 77, weighted by 1 keV per ADC count to obtain a total integrated exposure for the 10 s.
+Assuming a 60\% efficiency for the background photons also and extrapolating to a 1 year exposure, we obtain $\simeq$ 30 mrem, which is consistent with the terrestrial background.
+Cosmic-ray counts (overflow count) are not included and account for $\simeq$ half the total yearly exposure at sea level.
+We have tested this counter's performance against a commercial standard, a Bicron Analyst~\cite{site:Bicron}.
+Table~\ref{tab:Comp} reports on our results.
+In each case, the system's sensitivity to our $^{137}$Cs source was measured.
+The integration time (10 s) and the distance (30 cm) were fixed.
+In the table, S+Bkg is the integrated number of counts with the source in place, Bkg the integrated number of counts with no source, $\sigma$ represents the $\sqrt{\mathrm{Bkg}}$, and S$_B$ is the number of $\sigma$ the signal is above background.
+In all cases, the sum starts at ADC channel 77 and excludes channel 1024.
+As can be seen in Table~\ref{tab:Comp}, our panel outperforms the commercial standard which uses a NaI crystal for its detector.

-Extrapolating our panel performance described above to the DHS portal spec for $^{137}$Cs (100 cps/$\mu$Ci for 47k cm$^3$ of plastic detector at a distance of 2m), we have an equivalent count rate of $\simeq$ 1200 Hz above background -- {\bf more than 12X} the portal specification.